-Most of our Skippers and both the Company Directors have small children and know what they can handle.
+Most of our Skippers and all the Company Directors have small children and know what they can handle.
 From our experience, even the most excitable maintain their engagement for around 45 minutes.
 Yes, even yours!
 Trust us - we've never had any complaints from the little ones!

 And we've never had any complaints from the older ones, neither, for that matter!
 With 7-12 adults in one of our canoes, we can afford to carry a passanger or two.
 So, if you need a break, you can have one and let the others take the strain for a bit.

 The oldest we have had (that we are aware of) was over 89.
 The youngest was less than a month old.
 (Please make sure your little one is willing to wear a life jacket)

 Please let us know if you have an injury or any other concern about your physical ability to paddle.
 So long as you are on a trip with a resonably fit crew, this should not stop you going.